What Are the Different Types of Cryptocurrency Wallets?

 What is a custodial vs non-custodial wallet?

 Custodial wallets (like exchange accounts) are managed by a third party who controls your private keys.
 Non-custodial wallets give you direct control and responsibility for your keys.
-"Not your keys, not your crypto"—non-custodial wallets ensure you truly own your assets.
+'Not your keys, not your crypto.'

 Recommended Reading